 Web content is time relevant.
 A promotion that lasts for October has no purpose being published in January.
-A policy that takes effect for the year of 2019 shouldn’t be visible for the year of 2020, otherwise you risk misleading your users.
+A policy that was only in effect for the year of 2019 shouldn’t be visible for the year of 2020, otherwise you risk misleading your users.

-Content therefore has a lifecycle from the original creation, to it being live, and then retiring it.
-An intranet is the hub of your organisation’s information and keeping your content up-to-date and relevant is essential for productivity and efficiency.
+Content therefore has a lifecycle, from the original creation, to it being live, and then retiring it.
+An intranet is the hub of your organisation’s information, your single source of truth and keeping your content up-to-date and relevant is essential for productivity and efficiency.

-This blog will provide the key elements to help guide your content creators, editors, and publishers to keep your intranet content relevant and up to date.
+Following these 7 steps in your content strategy will help your content creators, editors, and publishers to keep your intranet content relevant and up to date.

-Understand what you want to put on the intranet, here are some of the things:
+Understand what you want to put on the intranet, and what your users need:

 – Organisational news